- 1 How to Clean a Cutting Board — Types, Tips, Tricks, Techniques.

 - Dry it using a dish towel or paper towel.

 - Dry clean it with a neat and wet cloth.

-Remember, vinegar is not ideal for the boards that you use to cut fishes, chickens, and raw meats.
+Remember, vinegar is not ideal for the boards that you use to cut fish, chickens, and raw meats.

 - Create a solution of bleach and water.
 (1 teaspoon for every quarter of water)

 - Run the mixture over the board, then pour hot water over it, and rinse it with a dry clean cloth.